oracle-livelabs/multicloud/wls-for-oci-autoscaling/prepare-setup/prepare-setup.md

     <copy>cat ~/.ssh/id_rsa.pub</copy>
     ```
      ![copy ssh](images/copy-ssh.png)

-     > Don't close Cloud Shell, we will use this in lab 3.
+     > Don't close Cloud Shell, we will use this in other labs as well.

 You may now proceed to the next lab.